OlivierLD/raspberry-coffee/OtherJVM.languages/README.md

 # JVM-aware languages

+### Quick preamble
 Java runs on the Raspberry PI.
+One big asset of Java is its portability, its "write-once-run-everywhere" feature.
 Running Java means that there is a Java Virtual Machine (JVM) that can take a `.class` file and execute it.
+The JVM does not care about the machine or OS a `.class` has been generated (compiled) on, it will just work if it is valid at least somewhere.

+Actually, the portability of the code is taken care of by the JVM.
+Porting the JVM is the responsability of the JVM vendor, not of the author of the code itself.

 A `.class` file contains _byte code_.
 To see what the _byte code_ looks like, you can use `javap` with its `-c` flag:
 ```
 $ javap -c -cp ./build/classes/main ./build/classes/main/mainRPi.class